SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 **Two-Way Data Binding**

-Data binding in Angular is synchronized between the model and the view.
+Synchronize data binding in Angular between the model and the view.

 When data in the model changes, the view changes as well, and when data in the view changes, the model is updated as well.

-This happens automatically, which makes sure that the model and the view are updated at all times.
+It happens automatically, which makes sure that the model and the view are updated at all times.

 The "ng-model" directive provides a two-way binding between the model and the view.